vafakaramzadegan/Phpy/README.md

 ```

 ## Options
-You can have extra control over how your python scripts are executed.
+You can have extra control over how your python script is executed.
 Phpy provides methods and options to meet your demands.

 ### Select Python version
 You may select the desired Python version.